awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-before.md

 ## Saved Configurations<a name="configuration-options-before-savedconfig"></a>

-Create a saved configuration to save settings that you have applied to an existing environment during or after environment creation by using the AWS Management Console, EB CLI, or AWS CLI\.
+Create a saved configuration to save settings that you have applied to an existing environment during or after environment creation by using the Elastic Beanstalk console, EB CLI, or AWS CLI\.
 Saved configurations belong to an application and can be applied to new or existing environments for that application\.

 **Topics**
 + [Elastic Beanstalk Console](#configuration-options-before-savedconfig-console)